Wentworth Institute of Technology

 Academics at Wentworth

-When you join the Wentworth community, you can enjoy the benefits of small class sizes (approximately 20 students) and individual attention from a dedicated teaching faculty with professional industry experience.
-There are more than 60 on-campus laboratories and studios, which are an integral component of all majors at Wentworth, creating a hands-on learning environment.
+When you join the Wentworth community, you’ll enjoy the benefits of small class sizes (with approximately 20 students on average) and individual attention from a dedicated teaching faculty with professional industry experience.
+We have more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are integral components of all majors at Wentworth, creating a hands-on learning environment.
 Wentworth is also one of the more affordable full-time baccalaureate options in Boston.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For 40 years Wentworth has been opening career doors and helping students gain professional, paid work experience.
-Co-op is an important feature of Wentworth’s career-focused education.
-Before graduation, all students are required to work for two semesters in a paid position directly related to their majors.
-Co-op provides valuable, practical experience, which serves students well in their search for employment after graduation.
+For over 40 years, WIT has been opening doors and helping students gain paid professional work experience.
+Before graduation, all students are required to work for two semesters in a paid position directly related to their major.
+Co-op provides valuable, practical experiences that serve students well in their search for employment after graduation.
+Our most recent report revealed that 96% of our graduates are employed in their field of study.

 Colleges of the Fenway

-Wentworth is part of one of Boston’s largest academic collaborations, a consortium representing more than 12,000 students.
-Wentworth has partnerships with Emmanuel College, Simmons College, Massachusetts College of Art and Design, Wheelock College, and Massachusetts College of Pharmacy and Health Sciences.
-Students have cross-registration with other colleges, interlibrary loan privileges, and combined extracurricular activities such as orchestra, theater, and other social and athletic opportunities.
-All of the members of the consortium are a short walk apart.
+Wentworth is part of one of Boston’s largest academic collaborations, a consortium representing over 20,000 undergraduate and graduate students, more than 700 full-time faculty members, and 2,300 course offerings.
+Wentworth has partnerships with Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, and Simmons University.
+Students have the ability to cross-register with the other colleges, interlibrary loan privileges, and combined extracurricular activities such as orchestra, theater, and other social and athletic opportunities.

-Wentworth practices rolling admission, which means we review each application once all required materials are received.
-While there is not an official deadline to apply, some majors and on-campus housing fill up quickly, so we encourage you to apply early.
+Wentworth practices rolling admission, meaning we review each application once all required materials are received.
+While there isn’t an official deadline to apply, some majors and on-campus housing fill up quickly, so we encourage students to apply early.

-Applying is easy; simply go to our website at wit.edu/apply and complete the online application.
-Wentworth also accepts the Common Application.
-In addition, the following documentation is required: a personal statement or essay; a letter of recommendation from a professor or other professional familiar with your academic abilities; your final official high school transcript; and official college transcripts from any institution of higher learning you have attended.
-If you are within a year of having graduated from high school, official scores of either the SAT or ACT must also be submitted.
+Applying is easy!
+Simply go to our website at wit.edu/apply and complete the online application; Wentworth also accepts the Common Application.
+In addition, the following documentation is required: a personal statement or essay, a letter of recommendation from a professor or other professional familiar with your academic abilities, your final official high school transcript, and official college transcripts from any institution of higher learning you’ve attended.
+Wentworth doesn’t require SAT or ACT scores as part of the application for admission.

 Type of School: Private, coeducational